mnelson13/RPS-Multiplayer/README.md

 * Pick a Player 1 and a Player 2.
 * Each player makes their choice on their corresponding side.
 * Once each player makes their choice, the choices and winner will be shown and wins/losses will update.
+* Use the chat to talk to your opponent!

 ### Languages/Technologies Used:
 * HTML, CSS, Materialize, JavaScript, jQuery, Firebase